 Tasting Notes: Cardamaro is a longstanding product of what is today a 4th-generation winemaker in Canelli d’Asti.
 The primary flavors of Cardamaro are cardoon and blessed thistle, with a short repose in oak for spice and...
 Read More

-Tasting Notes: Cynar is an artichoke based bittersweet liqueur known for its versatility and distinctive flavour; its taste is enriched by an infusion of 13 herbs and plants.
-The name of the drink derives from Cynar scolymus,...
+Cynar is an artichoke based bittersweet liqueur known for its versatility and distinctive flavour; its taste is enriched by an infusion of 13 herbs and plants.
+The name of the drink derives from Cynar scolymus, the botanical name...
 Read More

 Estate History: Created by Angelo Dalle Molle, a Venetian entrepreneur and philanthropist, Cynar was launched in Italy in 1952.
 Since then, the brand has grown and is now distributed internationally.
 Tasting Notes: Cynar is an...
 Read More